-The first step in diagnosis gout is your history and physical examination, which will tell doctors whether there are signs of gouty joint inflammation, such as yellow skin, sometimes with red areas, and with nodules under it in affected joints that have a limited range of motion.
+The first step in diagnosis of gout is your history and physical examination, which will tell doctors whether there are signs of gouty joint inflammation, such as yellow skin, sometimes with red areas and with nodules in affected joints that have a limited range of motion.
 Fever is common and affected joints also tend to be warm.
-Typically, the person reports pain that is so severed that it hurts even to have the blankets and sheets push on the affected joints.
-To make a diagnosis, your physician will insert a needle into an affected joint and draw out fluid that can be examined for what are called birefringent monosodium urate crystals.
+Typically, the person reports pain that is so severe that it hurts even to have the blankets and sheets push on the affected joints.
+To make a diagnosis, your physician will insert a needle into an affected joint and draw out fluid that can be examined for birefringent monosodium urate crystals.
 X-ray images also may be taken of the affected joints.

-Although gout develops in about 3-34 out of 1,000 people, the disease is less common women of reproductive age compared with older women and men.
-If gout runs in your family, however, there is a risk that you can develop gout symptoms during pregnancy.
-Other risk factors for gout include diabetes, obesity, high blood pressure, metabolic syndrome, hyperlipidemia (high levels of LDL cholesterol and triglycerides in your blood), use of certain medications, and a diet rich in high-urine foods, meaning meat (red meat, poultry, fish), organs (heart, kidney, liver, sweetbread, gizzards), spinach, yeast extract, lentils, beans (especially soybeans, Lima beans, kidney beans, northern beans, white beans, and black-eyed beans).
+Although gout develops in about 3 to 34 out of 1,000 people, the disease is less common in women of reproductive age compared with older women and men.
+If gout runs in your family, there is a risk that you can develop gout symptoms during pregnancy.
+Other risk factors for gout include diabetes, obesity, high blood pressure, metabolic syndrome, hyperlipidemia (high levels of LDL cholesterol and triglycerides in your blood), use of certain medications, and a diet rich in high-urine foods, meaning meat (red meat, poultry, fish), organs (heart, kidney, liver, sweetbread, gizzards), spinach, yeast extract, lentils, beans (especially soybeans, lima beans, kidney beans, northern beans, white beans, and black-eyed beans).

 Along with dietary changes and medication, gout can be treated with a procedure called joint aspiration.
 In this procedure, a needle is inserted into affected joints to remove fluid.

-Gout can be particularly problematic for those mothers who plan to breastfeed, because many of the drugs given for gout can enter breast milk, so there is concern that they can reach the nursing infant.
-In some cases, the easiest solution is to avoid breastfeeding and chose an infant formula instead.
-Sometimes women whose gout is controlled will a corticosteroid called prednisolone are recommended to wait a few hours after receiving the treatment as the prednisolone builds up in the milk.
-Then, they can pump and discard the milk and wait for new milk to come, which will have a much lower concentration of the prednisolone.
+Gout can be particularly problematic for those mothers who plan to breastfeed because many of the drugs given for gout can enter breast milk, so there is concern that they can reach the nursing infant.
+In some cases, the easiest solution is to avoid breastfeeding and choose an infant formula instead.
+Sometimes women whose gout is controlled with a corticosteroid called prednisolone are recommended to wait a few hours after receiving the treatment as the prednisolone builds up in the milk.
+Then, they can pump and discard the milk and wait for the concentration of prednisolone to decrease.
 In many cases, it may be difficult to supply enough breast milk with this strategy to nourish the infant exclusively with breast milk.